-Each time the SYSPRO Analytics 'extract job' is performed it requires to extract data from the SYSPRO database to a 'staging' database.
-This is a 'virtually exact copy' of the standard SYSPRO database.
+Each time the SYSPRO Analytics 'extract job' is performed, it requires extracting data from the SYSPRO database to a 'staging' database.
+This is virtually an 'exact copy' of the standard SYSPRO database.

 It's important that the extract process is as quick and efficient as possible.
 The first time that the extract process is run, SYSPRO Analytics takes a copy of each SYSPRO table.
 Then it identifies and stores the highest timestamp found.